-An aerogel window one inch thick has the effective insulative capacity of a ten-inch thick glass window system.
+An aerogel window measuring just one inch thick has the effective insulating capacity of a ten-inch thick glass window system.
 While it is still expensive and has other limitations, this material – originally developed nearly a century ago but still undergoing experimentation – could prove to be one of the most influential materials of the 21st Century.
 Its nicknames include frozen smoke, blue smoke and solid air thanks to the way light scatters within it.